himmAllRight/himmAllRight-source/content/post/sql-intro.md

 An Integer value, that once assigned, auto increments by 1 everytime the table is updated.

-You can auto increment a key.
-Very useful for IDs in a table.
+You can auto increment a key, which is very useful for IDs in a table (as we saw earlier).all the data

 ``` SQL
 mysql> SHOW FIELDS FROM tblPeople;